creme332/creme332.github.io/_posts/2022-08-29-chat-app-appscript.md

 ---
-title: How to build a real-time chat app with Google Sheets categories : [Tutorial] tags :  [AppScript, javascript]
+title: How To Build a Real-Time Chat App With Google Sheets categories : [Tutorial] tags :  [AppScript, javascript]
 description: Learn how to build a real-time chat application using JavaScript, Google Apps Script, and Google Sheets.